Marija Sokcevic, Dominik Kos

 During its periodical checking of Kubernetes pods status, the Scheduler component ensures that all the pods that should be active are active.
 If a pod breaks and crashes for some reason, the Scheduler will create it again if it is supposed to be running.

 The Publisher can either publish data constantly or publish increments of data on a given cron-based schedule.
-For more information regarding this, please view the tab of the Publishers official documentation page.
+For more information regarding this, please view the Usage tab of the Publishers official documentation page.

 Avro Schema Generator